brandon-ohaver/pong-bevy/README.md

 * Need to create repo DONE
 * Need to make bevy dependency DONE
-* Need to create player/opponent sprite
+* Need to create player/opponent sprite DONE
-* Need to create ball sprite
+* Need to create ball sprite DONE
+* Need to setup starting position of player/enemy/ball
 * Need to make controls for player
 * Need to make ball move/learn game physics?
 * Need to create collision with player/opponent sprites